iamrecursion/obsidian-pkvs/CONTRIBUTING.md

 All that said, thanks so much for your interest in contributing that you are looking here!
 Even if you decide against it, I am really grateful you would consider it!

+## Setup

+To set up things such as precommit hooks and other tooling, as well as installing the necessary dependencies, please run `npm install` first.

 ## Building

 Building this project is as simple as `npm run build`.
 Please make sure you `npx prettier --write .`